News on field service management and optimization

 There is no doubt that companies modernizing their maintenance record significant gains:

-• Increased efficiency: better-planned interventions, reduced response times.
+• Increased efficiency: better planned interventions, reduced response times.

 • Improved customer and employee satisfaction: less stress for technicians, faster interventions for clients.